-- A survey plat done by a licensed surveyor showing all existing features, including but not limited to structures, roadways, easements, driveway and highway access, parking, wells and septic systems, streams, wetlands.
-Lots that have been surveyed in the past can be merged without the submission of a new survey. - 3.
+- 2. A zoning permit fee (See Peru online Zoning Resources item #5) - 3.
+A survey plat done by a licensed surveyor showing all existing features, including but not limited to structures, roadways, easements, driveway and highway access, parking, wells and septic systems, streams, wetlands.
+Lots that have been surveyed in the past can be merged without the submission of a new survey. - 4.
 A state wastewater permit number or Boundary Line Adjustment Exemption Form.
-(See Peru Online Zoning resources page item zzzz)
+(See Peru Online Zoning resources page item #10)